Last updated: 10 July 2016

 As you are creating or reading a web page in the customary way imagine that you:

 Web page Accessibility for People with Disabilities is important in many ways, not the least of which is sheer humaneness and consideration for fellow human beings who yearn to freely access and enjoy the many commonplace things that non-disabled people take for granted.

 There are other considerations too.

-People with Disabilities are disproportionately high users of the Internet for shopping, and it follows that they seek out and frequent Web pages that are notably accessible, those that are considerate of their needs and friendly to them.
+People with Disabilities are heavy users of the Internet for shopping and it follows that they seek out and frequent Web pages that are notably accessible, those that are considerate of their needs and friendly to them.
 So there is often a considerable commercial component to Web Content Accessibility.